changeworld/azure-docs.pl-pl/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         NM_CONTROLLED=no
         EOF

-        # Deprovision and prepare for Azure
+        # Deprovision and prepare for Azure if you are creating a generalized image
         waagent -force -deprovision

         %end